Jeffrey A. Bader: Career

-Bader retired from foreign service in 2002 and later joined the Brookings Institution, where he was director of John L. Thornton China Center.
-From 2009 to 2011, he was senior director for Asian affairs on the National Security Council under the Obama Administration.
+Bader retired from foreign service in 2002 and later joined the Brookings Institution, where he was senior fellow and inaugural director of the John L. Thornton China Center.
+From 2009 to 2011, he was senior director for East Asian affairs on the National Security Council during the Obama Administration.
+The following year, he published a memoir entitled Obama and China's Rise: An Insider's Account of America's Asia Strategy.

-Personal life
+Personal life and death

-Bader is of Jewish descent.
-In 1985, he married documentary filmmaker Rohini Talalla who he met in New York City.
+In 1985, Bader married documentary filmmaker Rohini Talalla whom he met in New York City.
 Talalla is an immigrant from Kuala Lumpur, Malaysia and is of mixed Sri Lankan, Welsh, Burmese and Chinese ancestry.
+At the time of his death, the couple lived in Venice, Los Angeles.